acgrissom/2016-ml-course/assignments/week6.md

 5. Logistic regression can be viewed as a special case of the perception.

-B. Read the following paper:
+B (100 points).
+Read the following paper:

 https://aclweb.org/anthology/K/K16/K16-1010.pdf